zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 ## Related Tools

 <p align="justify">I wrote some tools for dealing with aspect ratios.
-They can be find at
+These tool can be find at
   <a href="https://github.com/zentrocdot/artificial-intelligence-tools/tree/main/misc">Aspect Ratio Tools</a>.
 </p>